 Calculator Dude is a free reference site for U.S. consumers.
 Many of the topics we cover, retirement, mortgages, taxes, health metrics, fall into what Google calls "Your Money or Your Life" content categories: information where a wrong answer can hurt someone.
 We take that seriously.
-This page documents the editorial standards behind every published calculator.
+This page documents the editorial standards we are applying to every published calculator.

 Updated when the underlying data changes

-Each calculator has a visible "Reviewed" date.
-We refresh the math and prose when the IRS publishes new contribution limits, when tax law changes meaningfully, or when our reference institutions update their guidelines.
+Published calculator pages carry a visible "Reviewed" date.
+We refresh the math and prose when tax law, contribution limits, standards, or reference guidance changes meaningfully.
 Outdated calculator pages are corrected, not just back-dated.

 Named ownership